 Already familiar with the HPU technology, Siemens Energy who is working in collaboration with GeoPura to scale up the production of the units and accelerate their deployment, identified the sustainability benefits the unit would bring to the project and recommended its use during the works.

 Darren Davidson, Managing Director of Siemens Energy Gas Services UK, added: “Initially the HPU was primarily being used to power the contactor cabins and provide EV charging, however once established and the technology was proven to be reliable on site, its use was extended to replace an additional two diesel generators.
 Due to increased flexibility the system offers, the HPU was more than capable of supporting this additional load and provided even greater savings than originally planned.

 “As the largest contractor for the outage, Siemens Energy is committed to delivering the upgrades in a sustainable way and this latest installation continues to demonstrate the versatility of the GeoPura HPU, which has huge potential to provide an alternative, emissions free option for our temporary energy needs.”

-Andrew Cunningham, Managing Director of GeoPura, commented: “This is another example of how hydrogen is being used across multiple industries to reduce emissions, improve air quality and provide reliable, critically backed power displacing high CO2-emitting diesel generators.
+Andrew Cunningham, CEO of GeoPura, commented: “This is another example of how hydrogen is being used across multiple industries to reduce emissions, improve air quality and provide reliable, critically backed power displacing high CO2-emitting diesel generators.